 It is hard to overemphasize the importance of deployment experience.
 In addition to command, your greatest duty experience is in the deployed environment.
 The experience you gain with Air Force and joint deployment tours adds to your operational credibility when you provide decision support advice and enhances your leadership ability because your subordinates recognize you have "walked the talk."
 Deployment opportunities lead to experiences interacting with our sister services and other federal agencies as well as relationship building with foreign governments and local national hosts.
 Successful deployment assignments and experiences advance and support the requirements of our 21st century leaders where joint knowledge, enterprise-wide experience, and cultural and regional knowledge and expertise are valuable and important aspects of leadership positions.

-As a company grade officer (CGO), you should aim for one O&M assignment and one acquisition cost or acquisition equisition
+As a company grade officer

+(CGO), you should aim for one O&M assignment and one acquisition cost or acquisition budget assignment in your first two or three tours to build functional FM depth and breadth and to help determine your career interest.
+As you complete